SAP-archive/teched2020-DAT162/exercises/ex4/README.md

 <br>![](/exercises/ex4/images/anon_reports.png)

-## Exercise 4.2 Accessing the anonymization reports
+## Exercise 4.2 - Understanding the report

 1. We start with the report on the k-Anonymity view, so we click on "SALARYSQLDEMO:SalarySQLDemo.db::SalariesKAnonymity" and the actual report comes up.